composer/composer/doc/02-libraries.md

 ### Branches

 For every branch, a package development version will be created.
 If the branch name looks like a version, the version will be `{branchname}-dev`.
-For example a branch `2.0` will get a version `2.0.x-dev` (the `.x` is added for technical reasons, to make sure it is recognized as a branch, a `2.0.x` branch would also be valid and be turned into `2.0.x-dev` as well.
+For example, the branch `2.0` will get the `2.0.x-dev` version (the `.x` is added for technical reasons, to make sure it is recognized as a branch).
+The `2.0.x` branch would also be valid and be turned into `2.0.x-dev` as well.
 If the branch does not look like a version, it will be `dev-{branchname}`. `master` results in a `dev-master` version.